 That's all very respectable, but why not IP67, higher drops, and an even wider temperature resistance?
 Likely because of the E500RM8's roster of data capture options which are a bit harder to seal and ruggedize.
 The standard version comes with NFC, but customers can also order versions equipped with a 1D/2D Barcode Reader, Smart Card Reader and Fingerprint Scanner.

-Connectivity consists of micro USB on the wired side, and dual-band 802.11a/b/g/n, Bluetooth 4.0, GPS and mobile broadband on the wireless side.
+Connectivity consists of micro USB on the wired side, and dual-band 802.11a/b/g/n, BT 4.0, GPS and mobile broadband on the wireless side.
 Dual SIM slots add versatility.
 The device also comes with dual cameras, 2mp in the front for conferencing, and 8mp with LED light in the rear for documentation.

 The Winmate E500RM8 is clearly a tool for the job.
 It's angular and business-like and can ready to get to work, whatever and wherever that may be.